Insights from FMS, Drive and Maps teams

 Yutaro Uramoto, the Maps team leader, earned a degree in mechanical systems engineering from Tokyo University of Agriculture and Technology.
 Previous experience includes the development of search systems for a real estate business and travel agency, handling everything from frontend to backend development.
 With a passion for fast cars, Yutaro enjoys road trips and sports such as baseball, basketball, and soccer.

-Akira is a backend developer on the Drive team, specializing in remote monitoring systems.
+Akira Saso is a backend developer on the Drive team, specializing in remote monitoring systems.
 He graduated from Waseda University's Graduate School of Fundamental Science and Engineering.
 Previously, he worked as a security engineer for a mobile game developer, focusing on vulnerability assessments and improving internal security.
 In his free time, Akira enjoys playing mobile games, traveling, and going to the gym.

 Yu Nakata, a member of the FMS team, graduated from Osaka University with a Ph.D. in Information Science.
 He currently develops the backend of the Fleet Management System.
 Previously, he worked in research and development at a major manufacturer, specializing in networking and edge computing.
 Yu moved to Osaka six months ago and is currently on the lookout for the perfect cabinet to display his liquor collection.